Lymphangiography and Lymphatic Embolization

 Unlike thoracic duct embolization, in which the entire thoracic duct is occluded, in selective lymphatic duct embolization doctors will target their intervention to a specific lymphatic duct or group of ducts that have been determined by lymphangiography to be the abnormal leaky vessels.
 In this procedure the thoracic duct is preserved.

 Experts at Children's Hospital of Philadelphia believe that this approach is vital to the procedure’s success in treating certain lymphatic flow disorders.
 Its targeted, noninvasive application to only the affected site may offer better outcomes for patients.
-Our Center for Lymphatic Imaging and Intervention brings together a team that specializes in the diagnosis and treatment of lymphatic flow disorders.
+Our Jill and Mark Fishman Center for Lymphatic Disorders brings together a team that specializes in the diagnosis and treatment of lymphatic flow disorders.

 What to expect